Admissions for 2023 are now closed for our Choreographic Inquiry MFA program. The deadline was December 1, 2022.

 - Unofficial transcripts indicating degree completion will be uploaded to application

-- Written statements about the choreographic work samples (included in Experiential Background Questionnaire document)
+- Descriptions of below Video Samples (included in Experiential Background Questionnaire document)

 - Videos of two choreographic work samples (10-15 minutes total, links to be included in the Experiential Background Questionnaire).
 Work samples should include a group piece if possible (trio or larger).
 It is preferred that one piece not include the applicant/choreographer in the performance.
 The choreography should show a range of approaches to movement, thematic development, and originality of ideas.

 The M.F.A. faculty will evaluate the Phase 1 materials submitted by each applicant.
 Applicants will be informed by end of December as to whether they are invited to participate in Phase 2.